Roof Cleaning Standish

 Skylight Cleaning

-Because of where they are situated and their height, cleaning skylights can be somewhat of a challenge.
-Safety is paramount; therefore, always use a sturdy ladder and ensure your footing is stable.
+The height and location of skylights and roof windows can make cleaning them quite difficult.
+It's vital to take safety steps, including using a sturdy ladder and making sure your footing is secure.
 If accessing your skylights is difficult or you're uneasy with heights, it may be wiser to employ a specialist cleaner to handle the task.

-To begin cleaning your skylights, use a cloth or soft brush to carefully remove any loose debris, such as leaves or dust.
-Next, wash the glass with a gentle cleaning solution - soapy water, for example - being careful not to harm the surface.
-Rinse thoroughly with fresh water and dry well to prevent streaks and water spots.
+To begin cleaning your skylights, use a cloth or soft brush to carefully remove any loose debris, such as dust or leaves.
+Next, you can wash the glass using a mild cleaning solution, like soapy water, making sure that you avoid scratching the surface.
+Thoroughly rinse with clean water and dry completely to prevent water marks and streaks.

 Coming Shortly: